From Pixels to Words -- Towards Native Vision-Language Primitives at Scale

-Following InternVL3~\cite{VLM:InternVL-3}, we construct the \textit{Encoder-Based} by combining Qwen3~\cite{TransF:Qwen3} and InternViT-300M~\cite{VLM:InternVL-3}.
+Following InternVL3~\citep{VLM:InternVL-3}, we construct the \textit{Encoder-Based} by combining Qwen3~\citep{TransF:Qwen3} and InternViT-300M~\citep{VLM:InternVL-3}.
 In the mid-training stage, we first train the projector on 10M samples, and further unfreeze the vision encoder utilizing another 30M samples.

-\textbf{Comparison with Modular VLMs.} As demonstrated in Table~\ref{tab:main_results1} and Table~\ref{tab:main_results2}, NEO achieves highly competitive performance at both the 2B and 8B scales, despite using relatively limited pre-training and supervised fine-tuning data and without reinforcement learning.
-Remarkably, NEO approaches the performance of top-tier modular VLMs, \eg, Qwen2-VL~\cite{VLM:Qwen2-VL}, InternVL2.5~\cite{VLM:InternVL-2.5}, Qwen2.5-VL~\cite{VLM:Qwen2.5-VL}, and InternVL3~\cite{VLM:InternVL-3} across multiple benchmarks, rivaling architectures trained on billions of additional samples.
-These results highlight the effectiveness of our end-to-end training strategy and unified model design.
-By combining native attention mechanisms with Native-RoPE and multi-modality interaction patterns.
+\textbf{Comparison with Modular VLMs.} In Table~\ref{tab:main_results1} and Table~\ref{tab:main_results2}, NEO achieves highly competitive performance against Encoder-Based counterparts at the 2B and 8B scales.
+Impressively, NEO largely narrows the performance gap with top-tier modular VLMs, \eg, Qwen2-VL~\citep{VLM:Qwen2-VL}, InternVL2.5~\citep{VLM:InternVL-2.5}, Qwen2.5-VL~\citep{VLM:Qwen2.5-VL}, and InternVL3~\citep{VLM:InternVL-3} across multiple benchmarks, despite using relatively limited training data and without reinforcement learning.
+These results highlight the effectiveness of an end-to-end training strategy and a unified model design with Native-RoPE and multi-modality interaction patterns.
 Moreover, the performance gap between Encoder-Based variants and state-of-the-art methods on MMMU, MMVet, TextVQA, and \etc, indicates that NEO still suffers from the limitation in training data scale and quality.

-\textbf{Comparison with Native VLMs.} From Table~\ref{tab:main_results1} and Table~\ref{tab:main_results2}, NEO delivers substantial gains on visual-centric benchmarks over the best competitors, \eg, Mono-InterVL~\cite{VLM:Mono-InternVL,VLM:Mono-InternVL-1.5}, HoVLE~\cite{VLM:HoVLE}, OnCAT~\cite{VLM:OneCAT}, EVE~\cite{VLM:EVE,VLM:EVEv2}, Emu3~\cite{VLM:Emu3}, BREEN~\cite{VLM:BREEN}, VoRA~\cite{VLM:VoRA}, and SAIL~\cite{VLM:SAIL}.
-By seamlessly integrating post-LLM components with the pre-Buffer for large-scale visual learning, NEO aligns visual inputs with textual features from scratch and supports complex visual reasoning, even without visual encoder supervision~\cite{VLM:EVE,VLM:HoVLE,VLM:OneCAT,VLM:VoRA,VLM:BREEN}, highlighting the strengths of its native primitive designs and training strategies.
+\textbf{Comparison with Native VLMs.} From Table~\ref{tab:main_results1} and Table~\ref{tab:main_results2}, NEO delivers substantial gains on visual-centric benchmarks over the best competitors, \eg, Mono-InterVL~\citep{VLM:Mono-InternVL,VLM:Mono-InternVL-1.5}, HoVLE~\citep{VLM:HoVLE}, OneCAT~\citep{VLM:OneCAT}, EVE~\citep{VLM:EVE,VLM:EVEv2}, Emu3~\citep{VLM:Emu3}, BREEN~\citep{VLM:BREEN}, VoRA~\citep{VLM:VoRA}, and SAIL~\citep{VLM:SAIL}.
+By seamlessly integrating post-LLM components with the pre-Buffer for large-scale visual learning, NEO aligns visual inputs with textual features from scratch and supports complex visual reasoning, even without visual encoder supervision~\citep{VLM:EVE,VLM:HoVLE,VLM:OneCAT,VLM:VoRA,VLM:BREEN}, highlighting the strengths of its native primitive designs and training strategies.
 These design choices allow NEO to surpass many native VLMs using fewer training resources, demonstrating the advantages of our primitives with efficient data-scaling capability.